Louie Hinchliffe

 Louie Hinchliffe (born 18 July 2002) is a British sprinter.
 On 7 June 2024, he won the 2024 NCAA Championships 100 metres title with a time of 9.95 seconds for the University of Houston Cougars.
-That month, he also won the 100m title at the British Athletics Championships.
-Selected for his first Olympic Games later that month, Hinchliffe was part of the Great Britain team that won bronze in the men's 4 x 100 metre relay in Paris 2024.
+That month, he also won the 100 m title at the British Athletics Championships.
+Selected for his first Olympic Games later that month, Hinchliffe was part of the Great Britain team that won bronze in the men's 4 × 100 metre relay in Paris 2024.
 In 2025, Hinchliffe signed a partnership with ASICS.

 Early life

 Hinchliffe is from the Sheffield suburb of Crosspool and is a member of Sheffield and Dearne Athletic Club.
 He attended Notre Dame High School and studied business and IT at Lancaster University.

 Career

 He competed for Great Britain in the 2021 European Athletics U20 Championships, where he reached the semi-finals of the 200 metres.
 He then spent his freshman year competing for Washington State University.
-He won the English national 100m title in 2022.
+He won the English national 100 m title in 2022.
 He lowered his personal best for the 100 metres to 10.23 in April 2023 in Walnut, California.
 He was selected for the 2023 European Athletics U23 Championships in Espoo.